arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-gs/content.md

 ### 5. Upload The Sketch

-Connect the board to your computer, upload the `ValveControl.ino` sketch and open the **Serial Monitor**.
-If all the connections are done right, the valve opens and closes and you should be able to see the status as `Open` or `Close` on the serial monitor.
+Connect the board to your computer, upload the `blink.ino` sketch and open the **Serial Monitor**.
+If all the connections are done right, the LED blinks and you should be able to see the output  `Hello Edge Control` and `Blink` on the serial monitor.

 ## Conclusion
-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Aenean commodo ligula eget dolor.
-Aenean massa.
-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Aenean commodo ligula eget dolor.
-Aenean massa.
+This tutorial explains how to setup your Edge Control Board and the core operations of the Edge Control board.

 ### Complete Sketch